 - participation in the online poll to suggest the responsible production and consumption priorities that require more effort by all;

-- organization of events or specific initiatives, taking place as of September 20th, dedicated to the promotion of responsible production and consumption models;
+- organization of events or specific initiatives, taking place as of a week of the day of mobilization, dedicated to the promotion of responsible production and consumption models;

 - launch of an awareness-raising campaign on social media with the hashtag #SaturdaysforFuture and with the collaboration of media partners.

-To organize the Saturdays for Future, ASviS launched the website www.saturdaysforfuture.it, that will monitor the events taking place all over Italy and will contain useful information and documents, including the link to the e-learning course on the 2030 Agenda (soon available in English) developed by ASviS, that, in the week from September 20th to 28th, will be available for free.
+To organize the Saturdays for Future, ASviS launched the website www.saturdaysforfuture.it, that will monitor the events taking place all over Italy and will contain useful information and documents, including the link to the e-learning course on the 2030 Agenda (soon available in English) developed by ASviS, that, in the week of the mobilization, will be available for free.
 The results and the experiences of the Saturdays for Future campaign will contribute to the creation of a shared educational kit on the themes of responsible production and consumption.

 How to take part in the Saturdays For Future